Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-runs on the Main dispatcher and does not magically create another UI
+- `Dispatchers.Main` runs on the Main dispatcher and does not magically
-thread.
+  create another UI thread.

 ---